zabby16546/simpletextsplitter/README.md

 # simpletextsplitter
-An extremely basic tool for splitting txt files into multiple txt files with a certain amount of characters on each file.
+An extremely basic tool for splitting txt files into multiple txt files with a certain amount of characters in each file.
+The number of characters is defined in a constant at the top of the code and can be easily modified.
+All the code is self contained in one *.cpp* file and can be modified and redestributed in whatever way you see fit.

 Usage
 ====